The damage to health and finances from the Covid-19 pandemic has not fallen evenly.

-In the jobs market, whole sectors have been forced to effectively cease trading leaving anyone employed within them dependent on the safety net of furlough.
-Meanwhile, a great many others have been able to work perfectly adequately at home in industries that have not been harmed - and may have been helped - by lockdown.
+In the jobs market, whole sectors were forced to effectively cease trading leaving anyone employed within them dependent on the safety net of furlough.
+Meanwhile, a great many others were able to work perfectly adequately at home in industries that were not harmed - and may have been helped - by lockdown.

-This imbalance can be seen in the results of new research from Fidelity which looks at people’s saving and spending this year.
-It showed that some 60% of people have had to raid their savings during the past six months in order to cover day-to-day spending, with an average £843 being withdrawn across the period.
+This imbalance can be seen in the results of research from Fidelity which looks at people’s saving and spending during the pandemic.
+It showed that some 60% of people had to raid their savings in order to cover day-to-day spending, with an average £843 being withdrawn across the period.

-Meanwhile, many others have found themselves better off at the end of 2020 with more than a quarter of people - 26% - confirming that they have increased their saving this year.
+Meanwhile, many others found themselves better off with more than a quarter of people - 26% - confirming that they have increased their savings.
 And not by small amounts either - the average amount saved by those able to put more aside was £1,649.

-Another finding was that younger people have been most exposed, with the proportion of those in their 20s raiding savings as high as 78%.
-At the other end of the age range, among those who have been able to save money, it is older people who have put aside the most with savings for those in their 60s averaging £1,909.
+Another finding was that younger people were most exposed, with the proportion of those in their 20s raiding savings as high as 78%.
+At the other end of the age range, among those who were able to save money, it is older people who were able to put aside the most - with savings for those in their 60s averaging £1,909.

 The research shows the vital support that some cash savings can provide if there is a sudden worsening of your circumstances, for example if your earnings fall for any reason.
-With so many having to dip into savings this year, it is inevitable that many others without savings to start with will have fallen into debt.
+With so many having to dip into savings over the course of the pandemic, it is inevitable that many others without savings to start with will have fallen into debt.